whoisbma/Code-2-SP17/week5-regex_browser_extensions/README.md

 * Makes use of at least one regular expression in the searching, analysis, or replacing of text.
   * *You could use a regular expression to find all `<a href` links and turn them into something else.
 Or find instances of all words that match your criteria, then use the Chrome extension popup to display some graphic analysis using p5js.*

+***For moving forward please do the following:***

+1. **Review all the Regex notes and give them a try in your code editor and in Javascript.**
+2. **Prototype the regex-related functionality of what your midterm will be and be prepared to discuss it in class.**
+3. **Get the basic Chrome extension example from class working.
+We'll be diving deeper into Chrome extensions next week.**

 ***References:***

 - [https://twitter.com/molleindustria/status/572411714723037184](https://twitter.com/molleindustria/status/572411714723037184)